optimAero/optimAeroPX4SIL/README.md

 ## Unit Tests

 Unit tests (UTs) for nearly all of the reference models used in the plant have been created and are stored in the  "testing" folder of each main model folder (i.e., vehicle/testing).
-All UTs can be run at once using the `testVehicleSIL.m` script (note: `initVehicleSIL("launchFullSIL",false)` must be run first).
-The UT's for the vehicle selected when calling `initVehicleSIL("launchFullSIL",false)` will be what's ran when `testVehicleSIL.m` is called.
+All UTs can be run at once using the `testVehicleSIL.m` script (note: `initVehicleSIL(false)` must be run first).

 If additional UTs need to be created, the makeHarness function can be used to generate a blank test harness of the model entered into the argument of the function. (see description of makeHarness in the file itself)